 AI was already playing a role in e-learning in the way of personalised learning and platforms such as learning experience platforms or LXP.
 However, many more L&D teams and e-learning companies have been leveraging generative AI solutions like ChatGPT for idea generation and speeding up workflows.

 This report provides an overview of the global e-learning market, including its projected market value, key growth drivers, and top companies in the industry.

 The report aims to provide insights and valuable information for stakeholders in the e-learning ecosystem.

 Introduction: e-Learning Definition

 e-Learning, or electronic learning, refers to the use of digital technologies to deliver education and training content.
 This e-learning definition can incorporate a range of formats, such as online courses, virtual classrooms, and mobile learning applications.

 e-Learning has become increasingly popular as it offers numerous advantages, including accessibility, flexibility, cost-effectiveness, and the ability to personalise the learning experience.

 e-Learning Market Size and Projections

-The global e-learning market size was valued at approximately $220 billion in 2021 and is projected to reach $375 billion by 2026, growing at a Compound Annual Growth Rate (CAGR) of 11.3% during the forecast period.
+The global e-learning market size was valued at over $399 billion in 2022 by GM Insights and is projected to grow at a Compound Annual Growth Rate (CAGR) of 14% during the forecast period to 2032.
 The market’s expansion is primarily driven by factors such as technological advancements, increasing high-speed internet penetration thanks to 4G and 5G, the need for continuous learning and upskilling, and the rise of remote working and learning due to the COVID-19 pandemic.

 The global e-learning market can be segmented by type, technology, provider, end-user, and region: